Tianqi-correctai/MLops-Tools/src/README.md

   - Preview, Sample and meta logging
   - Create and modify train and validation sets
   - Link to external datasets
-- Schedual and executing MLOps Tasks
+- Schedule and executing MLOps Tasks
   - Train, validation, inference, export, and import models
   - All tasks are executed in a queue with cancelation
   - Easy interface to create different tasks with full customization